Finding Eigenvalues the Rupert Way: Extending the two dimensional method

-\begin{remark} Suppose we integrate a solution as described in Way's method to $\xi_1$; as $\xi_1 \rightarrow \infty$ the geometric phase will converge to the multiplicity as in the proof above.
-In practice, however, it seems it is not actually necessary to take $\xi_1$ arbitrarily close to $+\infty$.
-Rather it appears that $\xi_1$ must only be greater than some threshold value where a phase transition has occurred, ie: from zero phase to the multiplicity of the eigenvalues.
-We will discuss this further in Section \ref{section:numerics}. \end{remark}

-\section{Extending the Two Dimensional Method}
+\section{Extending the two dimensional method}

-In this Section we adapt the techniques developed in for systems on $\mathbb{C}^2$ in the previous Section to take advantage of the full generality in which the unstable bundle can be constructed.
-Firstly we will extend the techniques to the case when there are $k>1$ unstable directions, and once we have a general method we will loosen the conditions on the asymptotic systems $A_{\pm\infty}$.
+In this section we adapt the techniques developed for systems on $\mathbb{C}^2$ to take advantage of the full generality in which the unstable bundle can be constructed.
+Firstly we will extend the techniques to the case when there are $k>1$ unstable directions, and once we have a general method, we will consider systems with non-symmetric asymptotic limits.